The California homestead increase effective January, 2021brought the homestead closer into line with the cost of a home in the Golden State.

 The short, broad answer is no. Unsecured creditors have no vested right to the benefit of a law that’s been superseded.
 San Diego White Truck Co. v.
 Swift, 96 Cal.App.3d 88 (Cal.
 Ct.
 App.
 1979)

-But, the enhanced homestead is effective against all creditors in a bankruptcy case.
+But, in a bankruptcy case, the enhanced homestead is effective against all creditors.
 A debtor can avoid a lien of whatever age that impairs the homestead exemption.
 11 U.S.C.
 522(f).
+Barclay v.
+Boskoski, 52 F.4th 1172 (9th Cir.
+2022).

 Reinvestment requirement remains